Ida Clark DePriest

-Ida Clark DePriest (1869 – August 1938) was an African-American suffragist, activist, and clubwoman, known for her work for women's suffrage in Colorado.
+Ida Clark DePriest (c.
+1869 – August 1938) was an African-American suffragist, activist, and clubwoman, known for her work for women's suffrage in Colorado.

 Biography

 Ida Clark was born in Kansas around 1869 to Mary Ellen Clark, and had one brother, Duff.
 Clark grew up in Colorado, graduating from Denver High School in 1889.
 In 1891, she married painter Richard K. DePriest in 1891, and the couple had a son named Claude H. DePriest around 1895, as well as a second child who died in infancy.